tetracorp/tetracorp.github.io/k240-src/_posts/2014-03-13-health-radiation-and-population-growth.markdown

 air or water), this means the colony is out of surplus in that resource and may be losing colonists quickly.

-If no reason is given, the most likely causes are radiation or certain alien population-reducing weapons.
+If no reason is given, the most likely causes are recent housing destruction, high radiation, or certain alien population-reducing weapons.